James J. Blanchard

-James Johnston Blanchard (born August 8, 1942) is an American retired attorney, diplomat, and politician who served as the 45th governor of Michigan from 1983 to 1991.
-A member of the Democratic Party, Blanchard previously served in the United States House of Representatives from 1975 to 1983, and later as the as United States Ambassador to Canada from 1993 to 1996.
+James Johnston Blanchard (born August 8, 1942) is an American attorney, diplomat, and politician who served as the 45th governor of Michigan from 1983 to 1991.
+A member of the Democratic Party, Blanchard previously served in the United States House of Representatives from 1975 to 1983, and later as the United States Ambassador to Canada from 1993 to 1996.

 Early life and education

-Blanchard was born in Detroit, Michigan on August 8, 1942.
-He grew up and attended the public schools in Ferndale, Michigan.
+Blanchard was born in Detroit, Michigan, on August 8, 1942.
+He grew up and attended Lincoln High School in Ferndale, Michigan.
 He received a Bachelor of Arts from Michigan State University in 1964 and an MBA in 1965.
 Blanchard received a Juris Doctor from the University of Minnesota Law School in 1968 and was admitted to the State Bar of Michigan soon after.
+He currently lives in Pleasant Ridge, Michigan.

 Career

 Blanchard commenced practice as an attorney in Lansing and served as legal advisor to the Michigan Secretary of State in 1968 and 1969.
 He was Assistant Attorney General of Michigan, from 1969 to 1974, administrative assistant to the attorney general from 1970 to 1971, and assistant deputy attorney general from 1971 to 1972.
 In 1974 he joined the law firm of Beer and Boltz, in Bloomfield Hills, Michigan.